tducasse/react-component-boilerplate/README.md

 # Simple React Component

-This is my attempt at a boilerplate that allows you to build, test, and publish a React component to npm.
+This is my attempt at a boilerplate that allows you to build, test, and publish a React component library to npm.

 ## Installation